-The Ultimate Spa Guide to Miami
+The Ultimate Miami Spa Guide: 15 Luxurious Places to Treat Yourself

 Though the name translates to “holy ground healing house,” you don’t have to be a soul-meets-body yogi to appreciate the experience at Faena Miami Beach’s 22,000-square-foot Tierra Santa Healing House spa.
 In fact, there are just as many beauty and skincare offerings as there are “healing arts.”
 The spa has partnered with both all-natural cult-favorite Naturopathica (cleansing facials are standouts) and French heritage brand Biologique Recherche (try the micro-needling treatment) to give its treatments a science-backed kick.
 But if you want to explore the traditional culture of South American healing or holistic therapies led by world-class physicians, this is definitely the place to do it.

 Treatment to book: For exclusive use of the mesmerizing green marble-covered hammam, book the Hammam Rose Ritual.
-It starts with a lemongrass-and-mimosa scrub atop the hexagonal platform of heated Amazonite stone, followed by a restorative mask of volcanic clay and calendula, ending with a jasmine-scented steam and calming rose-oil body massage.
+It starts with a lemongrass-and-mimosa scrub atop the hexagonal platform of heated Amazonite stone, followed by a restorative mask of volcanic clay and calendula, then ending with a jasmine-scented steam and calming rose-oil body massage.

 The Spa at the Miami Beach Edition

-Though Ian Schrager was forced to preserve many of the original details of Collins Avenue’s once-famous Seville Hotel (white marble floors and gold mosaic tile columns included), the hotelier’s Miami Beach Edition is today all modern, sleek, and sexy vibes—especially when it comes to the spa.
+Though Ian Schrager was required to preserve many of the original details of Collins Avenue’s once-famous Seville Hotel (white marble floors and gold mosaic tile columns included), the hotelier’s Miami Beach Edition is all modern, sleek, and sexy vibes—especially when it comes to the spa.
 Surrounded by sheer drapery and cozy Moroccan rugs, the lounge’s custom-designed daybeds will lull you into a relaxed state of mind before a treatment in one of nine spacious rooms.
 Glamazons, meanwhile, can top off their facial or massage in the Beauty Lounge, which offers nail, hair, and makeup services.

-Treatment to book: Healing Waves is a new offering intended to reduce stress, relieve inflammation, and promote deep relaxation.
+Treatment to book: Healing Waves is an offering intended to reduce stress, relieve inflammation, and promote deep relaxation.
 It uses BioWave technology, which employs noninvasive clips that will be placed in your ears (then topped with noise-cancelling headphones) to send electromagnetic waves through the body to stimulate nerves, increase blood flow, and release endorphins.

 Remède Spa

 Much like the hotel in which it’s housed, the St. Regis Bal Harbour Resort’s Remède Spa is the epitome of refined luxury.
 The 14,000-square-foot Yabu Pushelberg–designed space is decked out in soothing neutrals and filled with 11 large treatment rooms, including one for couples that comes with a soaking tub for two.
-Guests can extend their relaxation in the Vichy rain shower room, Finnish saunas, and aromatic steam rooms; they can also book treatments in a private poolside cabana.
+Guests can extend their relaxation in the Vichy rain shower room, Finnish saunas, and aromatic steam rooms, and can even enjoy treatments in a private poolside cabana.

 Treatment to book: The 90-minute Bal Harbour 24-Karat Designer Facial combines 11 age-defying remedies, including gold sugar scrubs and gold oil, for seriously luminous, hydrating results.